sara-sabr/ITStrategy/presentations/en/SLF.md

 ### Purpose

 Dec.
-2018 - IT Strategy team was created with goal of producing an integrated Business-IT Strategy
+2018 - The need for an IT Strategy identified with goal of producing an integrated Business-IT Strategy

 > But, we are not doing conventional IT strategy

 Note:

-Provide examples..
-Talk about premise: the relationship between business and IT _must_ change to a shared accountability model, as the conventional contracting model (requirements based, a company within a company) of business-IT does deliver the intended results in a digital age.
-We should instead move to a partnership based approach (outcomes based, one team).
-The future is too unpredictable and complex so the conventional long term planning do not deliver the intended results.
-Therefore, we must instead reward an empirical cycle of trying, observing, and correcting.
+Conventional IT = predicting what business will want and planning ahead of time

 --

 #### How we are **NOT** doing this

 We instead focus on IT's ability to quickly respond to business changes

+> To work effectively in the digital world, you must first accept complexity and uncertainty, for they demand very different approach to carrying out initiatives.
+A predictable world rewards advanced planning and rigid plan execution.
+But a complex and uncertain world rewards an empirical cycle of trying, observing, and correcting.

+- Mark Schwartz

+Note:

+- Premise: The future is too unpredictable and complex.
+It warrants an empirical cycle of trying, observing, and correcting over advanced planning and rigid plan execution
+- the relationship between business and IT _must_ change to a shared accountability model
+- conventional contracting model (requirements based, a company within a company) to a partnership one (outcomes based, one team solving problems)
+- 2 examples
+- PMLC from CFOB: small IT Project requires 21 and 34 PM artefacts, 48 and 54 PM activities, and involving min 16 stakeholders.
+- SA's Release Process: 13 separate teams and up to 45 interactions.
+Sources of waste, error, dilutes empathy towards end user, affects employee moral (DORA research)

 --